mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

 - Harden artifact persistence and replay diagnostics.
 - Add deterministic fake-provider coverage where useful so infrastructure bugs are isolated from upstream model variance.
+- Reuse the current Phase-1 runner tests as infrastructure regression coverage, but do not treat them as the local benchmark itself.

 ### Exit Criteria